 Written in a seemingly matter-of-fact style, the narrative hooks the reader in to an assortment of short stories which touch on today’s issues, that entertain and surprise.
 These tales deliver everyday characters, in well-known places around the globe, with unexpected endings, and a side order of hilarity.
 Terry Spring’s short stories have received merit certification and have been aired by the ABC and Sydney radio stations.
 More 8…

 Life in the fast lane is exposed in Terry Spring’s novel, ‘Rainbows End at Double Bay’.The exclusive Double Bay area is a place renowned for its fashionable shops and stunning homes on the foreshore of the world famous Sydney Harbour.

 Rick, a wealthy dental specialist, lives the good life with wife Tessa in a Double Bay mansion, but he has other social exploits on his mind.
-He looks outside his marriage for fulfillment of his needs and meets Nancy, a stunning blonde.
-Rick's wife, Tessa, tolerates his 'other life' but she is also looking for fulfillment.
+He looks outside his marriage for fulfilment of his needs and meets Nancy, a stunning blonde.
+Rick’s wife, Tessa, tolerates his ‘other life’ but she is also looking for fulfilment.
 Left an inheritance, she decides to up-grade her looks and this makeover ultimately becomes her downfall.
-More ...